-- Conservative – Wait a bit while price breaks level until it reverses back to level.
-Right there is our signal to enter the trade!
+- Conservative – Wait a bit while price breaks level, until it reverse back to level.
+Right there is our signal to enter trade!
 This maneuver is called a Pullback

 - Aggressive – Wait until price breaks level to execute a buying/selling order.

 Breakouts represent changes in supply/demand ratios for currencies.
 There are Reversal and Continuation Breakouts.

 The next graphs demonstrate breakouts on a forex chart in a clear, simple way:

 False Breakouts (Fake-outs): They are the ones to be careful of because they make us believe in false trend directions!